Student Health Insurance Plan (SHIP)

 The following U.S. Citizen and Permanent Resident students are not eligible to enroll in the SHIP:

 - Individuals taking courses in Special Programs and Continuing Education (SPACE)

-- Excludes international students enrolled for a course at Mines, where another institution holds the visa.
+- International students enrolled for a course at Mines when another higher education institution holds the Visa documentation

-- Excludes International Scholars who have been awarded research, teaching or faculty appointments.
+- International Scholars who have been awarded research, teaching or faculty appointments

 Students participating in Intercollegiate Sports must have insurance coverage that meets NCAA requirements.
 NCAA athletes must demonstrate that they have this level of coverage in order to waive the Mines Student Health Insurance Plan.
-Student athletes who enroll in the Student Health Insurance Plan, underwritten by United Healthcare, will automatically be enrolled in the Intercollegiate Sports Plan, at no additional cost.
+Student athletes who enroll in the Student Health Insurance Plan will automatically be enrolled in the Intercollegiate Sports Plan, at no additional cost.

 The following groups of students are not eligible for the SHIP:

-- Students not meeting either of the conditions stated above
+- Students not meeting the conditions stated above